-- 1. AP test scores of three (3), four (4) or five (5) are considered satisfactory for earning college credit.
-No credit will be given for scores of one (1) or two (2). - 2.
-AP credit can be used to certify general education requirements for transfer to the University of California and California State University under the Intersegmental General Education Transfer Curriculum (IGETC) where our faculty recognize the equivalency between the AP exam and our IGETC approved course and the CSU General Education Breadth pattern approved by CSU faculty (as listed on the following pages). - 3.
+- 1. AP test scores of 3, 4 or 5 are considered satisfactory for earning college credit.
+No credit will be given for scores of 1 or 2 (exception: see Calculus subscore). - 2.
+AP credit can be used to certify general education requirements for transfer to the University of California and California State University under the Intersegmental General Education Transfer Curriculum (IGETC) or the CSU General Education Breadth pattern where UC and CSU faculty recognize the equivalency with the AP exam (as listed on the following pages). - 3.
 AP credit units granted at MSJC do not necessarily transfer to other colleges and universities unless noted below.
-The transferability of AP credit outside of MSJC's is determined by each four-year college or university according to their policies.
-For further information, please refer to each college or university's own catalog. - Students will not be given duplicate credit for college courses and exams. - 5.
+The transferability of AP credit outside of MSJC is determined by each four-year College or university according to their policies.
+For further information, please refer to each college or university catalog. - 4.
+Students will not be given duplicate credit for college courses and exams deemed equivalent. - 5.
 Students can petition to obtain AP credit by completing the Student Petition Form and submitting it with a copy of their AP test scores to the Enrollment Services Office.
-Exams and courses for which AP credit is granted will be posted on the student's transcript when they have completed twelve (12) units of MSJC course work with a 2.0 (C) GPA or higher. - 6.
+Exams and courses for which AP credit is granted will be posted on the student's transcript when they have completed 12 units of MSJC course work with a 2.0 GPA or higher. - 6.
 AP credit can be used to meet MSJC graduation requirements for AA and AS degrees (as listed on the following pages).

-Advanced Placement (AP) Examinations for California State University General Education-Breadth Certification
+Advanced Placement Examinations for California State University General Education-Breadth Certification